 Applicants require a BA Honour's or BSc Honour's in Geography, Environmental Studies, Geospatial Analysis, Agriculture, Anthropology, Sociology, Development Studies or a qualification deemed appropriate by RADAR and the University's Senate.
 An average achievement of 65% is required.

-You will be given preference if you have completed Stellenbosch University's Honour's module on Disaster Risk Studies and Development (12825:717).
-If you did not complete this module, you will be considered at the discretion of RADAR and the University's Senate.
+You will be given preference if you have completed Stellenbosch University's Honours module on Disaster Risk Studies and Development (12825:717).
+If you did not complete this module, you will still be considered

 For enquiries send an email to email@example.com or phone +27 21 808 9111